Become a Telecom Technician: Education and Career Roadmap

 Step 1: Earn a Certificate or Degree

-As telecommunications technology rapidly advances, education and training requirements for telecom technicians continue to increase.
-Though station installers and repairers may have lower educational requirements, many employers now prefer candidates who have completed a postsecondary education program in electronics.
-Aspiring telecom technicians also need to have a proficient background in computer technology.
+Many employers now prefer candidates who have completed a postsecondary education program in electronics.
+Aspiring telecom technicians also need to have a background in computer technology.
 Individuals may learn skills by enrolling in a certificate or 2-year associate's degree program in computer science, electronics repair or other related subjects.

 Step 2: Complete On-the-Job Training